 Feedback from the tests

-Students should receive feedback from two sources.
+Students will receive feedback from two sources.
 Firstly, they will receive a raw score which tells them how many marks they have gained; this will be supported by some analysis of how they have done in particular areas, with strengths highlighted along with specific areas for developments.

 Secondly, we will send home short reports with Progress Statements, which are a comparison of how students have performed compared to students with a similar starting point.
 These are useful to see how well students are progressing and also how much effort is being made in each subject area.